The challenges of caring for elderly parents

 Our parents bring us up and do everything for us when we are children, so it can come as a shock when they start to require care themselves.
 We know it will eventually happen, but it can be difficult to deal with when it does.
 We don’t want to see our parents, who have been strong authority figures throughout our lives, as people who are vulnerable or who need help.

-But as people age or develop disabilities, this is a situation that many people have to face up to.
+But as people age or develop disabilities, you may have to face up to the situation of needing assistance for taking care of elderly parents.

-It is also vital that you consult with your parents when thinking about their care needs, as the decisions that have to be made will affect them more than they affect you.
+Involve your parents in the discussion: It is not easy to find the best way to care for elderly parents.
+Make sure you consult with your parents when thinking about their care needs, as the decisions that have to be made will affect them more than they affect you.
 They will be receiving the care, not you, and even if they are unwell or confused, they may be able to express preferences to you that you should take into account alongside your own needs.

 Every person is different, so the care they need must be tailored to suit their requirements.
-This is not a one-size-fits-all situation, so assessing your parents’ needs will be essential.
+This is not a one-size-fits-all situation, so assessing your parents’ needs is essential.

-Part of this assessment will be to look at the professional help your parents need.
+Part of this assessment is to look at the professional help your parents need.
 They may want to resist this, but you should present them with options rather than a ‘done deal’.
 Choices can be made and your parents’ preferences can be accommodated.
 For instance, looking at at-home carers rather than residential care may reassure your parents that they can remain in their home and be appropriately supported by familiar, friendly staff.
+Or you may prefer to care for elderly parents at home yourself.

 It will be important to make a care plan.
 This is a document that sets out the support your parents need and it is achieved by requesting an assessment from social services.
 The care plan will include recommendations on the support that is required and will set out a ‘personal budget’, which is the amount that the council will contribute towards paying for this care.